Skip to content

 Environment

-• Authentication: Requires ANTHROPIC_API_KEY or an active Claude Code session.
+• Authentication: Requires ANTHROPIC_API_KEY, ANTHROPIC_AUTH_TOKEN, or an active Claude Code session.

 • CLI invocation: Nighthawk invokes claude -p --output-format json --no-session-persistence as a subprocess.
 Additional flags (--model, --system-prompt-file, --permission-mode, --max-turns, --max-budget-usd, --mcp-config, --json-schema, --allowedTools) are appended based on ClaudeCodeCliModelSettings.